Cristian Tello

-Cristian Tello Herrera (/es/; born 11 August 1991) is a Spanish professional footballer who plays as a forward or winger for UAE Second Division League side FC Palm City.
+Cristian Tello Herrera (/es/; born 11 August 1991) is a Spanish former professional footballer who played as a forward or winger.

-He spent his youth at Espanyol and Barcelona, playing for both clubs' reserves before breaking through into the first team of the latter.
-He also spent one and a half seasons in Portugal with Porto and as many in Italy with Fiorentina.
+He spent his youth at Espanyol and Barcelona, playing for both clubs' reserves before breaking through into the first team of the latter; he also spent one and a half seasons in Portugal with Porto and as many in Italy with Fiorentina, on loan.
 He returned to Spain with Betis in 2017, where he made 172 total appearances and scored 24 goals, winning the Copa del Rey in 2022.
+Following brief stints in the United States, Saudi Arabia and the United Arab Emirates, he retired in 2026.

 Tello represented Spain at the 2012 Olympics, and was part of the under-21 squad which won the European Championship in 2013.
-He won his only full cap in 2013.
+He earned his only cap for the senior team the same year.

 Club career

 Espanyol

-Born in Sabadell, Barcelona, Catalonia, Tello started playing at the age of eight with CFU Can Rull, moving to FC Barcelona shortly after and being loaned to another club in the region, CF Damm, for one year.
+Born in Sabadell, Barcelona, Catalonia, Tello started playing at the age of eight with CFU Can Rull.
+He moved to FC Barcelona shortly after, being loaned to another club in the region, CF Damm, for one year.

-In 2008, his contract expired and RCD Espanyol signed him.
+In 2008, Tello's contract expired and RCD Espanyol signed him.
 He made his senior debut in the 2009–10 season, playing four games with the B team and being relegated from Segunda División B.

 Barcelona

-In June 2010, Tello moved back to FC Barcelona Atlètic, who competed in the Segunda División.
-On 9 November 2011 he made his debut for Barças main squad, playing the full 90 minutes in a 1–0 away win against CE L'Hospitalet in the round of 32 of the Copa del Rey; he scored a brace in the second leg, a 9–0 demolition.
+In June 2010, Tello moved back to Barcelona Atlètic, who competed in the Segunda División.
+On 9 November 2011, he made his debut for Barças main squad, playing the full 90 minutes in a 1–0 away win against L'Hospitalet in the round of 32 of the Copa del Rey; he scored a brace in the second leg, a 9–0 demolition.

-Tello made his first La Liga appearance on 28 January 2012, coming on as a substitute for Adriano in the 75th minute of a 0–0 draw at Villarreal CF. The following weekend, in his first league start, he opened the score in the eighth minute of a 2–1 home victory over Real Sociedad after a through ball by Lionel Messi.
+Tello made his first La Liga appearance on 28 January 2012, coming on as a substitute for Adriano in the 75th minute of a 0–0 draw at Villarreal.
+The following weekend, in his first league start, he opened the score in the eighth minute of a 2–1 home victory over Real Sociedad after a through ball by Lionel Messi.